ORIENTATION AND TRAINING

 - discussion of child care practices in the United States

-This orientation program provides the foundation upon which your training with your au pair/companion can begin.
+The APIA orientation program provides the foundation upon which your training with your au pair can begin.

 HOST FAMILY ORIENTATION

 First year families in our program will participate in an orientation session conducted by their community counselor.
-This session will review important aspects of your au pair/companion’s orientation that you will need to reinforce, explore cultural adaptation issues, and provide tips for living with a young adult and how to prepare for her arrival.
-We provide Guidelines for a Successful Year, a publication that offers important suggestions on matters you will need to consider and discuss with your au pair (see your APIA Host Family portal for more information).
+This session will review important aspects of the au pair’s orientation that you will need to reinforce, explore cultural adaptation issues, and provide tips for living with a young adult and how to prepare for her arrival.
+APIA provides Guidelines for a Successful Year, a publication that offers important suggestions on matters you will need to consider and discuss with your au pair (see your APIA Host Family portal for more information).